 3. Lake Arrowhead

-If you are searching for more than just the snow near Los Angeles, than Lake Arrowhead is your place to be.
+If you are searching for more than just snow near Los Angeles, than Lake Arrowhead is your place to be.
 Hidden deep in the stunning San Bernardino National Forest, this small community is all you dream of for a perfect winter getaway.
-Plenty of the snow – check.
+Plenty of snow – check.
 Skiing and sledding – you bet.
-Once the snow starts to bore you, change your shoes or skis for a pair of ice skates or take a break from the winter activities in snowy Lake Arrowhead Village.
+Once the snow starts to bore you, change your shoes or skis for a pair of ice skates or take a break from the active winter activities in the snowy Lake Arrowhead Village.

 4. Mount San Jacinto State Park

-If looking for places with the snow near Los Angeles excites you beyond measure, then finding winter wonderland in a desert will completely blow you mind.
+If looking for places with snow near Los Angeles excites you beyond measure, then finding a winter wonderland in a desert will completely blow you mind.
 Ok, not exactly the desert itself, but a ride from the wasteland to Mountain Station at Mount San Jacinto State Park via the Palm Springs Aerial Tramway.
 Here, at the elevation of 8,500 feet above sea level, the snow is not a rare phenomenon.
 On the contrary, average annual snowfall reaches up to 10 feet, allowing ample opportunities for sledding, cross-country skiing, and snowshoeing.

 5. Mount Baldy

 Mount Baldy is another popular destination to play in snow near Los Angeles.
 With annual snowfall of 11 feet, this doesn’t puzzle you at all.
 Quite the opposite, the abundance of the snow and close proximity to Los Angeles make Mount Baldy an idyllic place for winter sports such as snowboarding, skiing, and snow tubing.